 On high, expect about 8-9 hours or so.
 For example, if using it overnight on high during especially dry seasons you should expect to need to refill it some time in the morning.
 That’s the same water consumption rate I’ve found on other humidifiers as well, so it’s as expected.

 The owner’s manual

 The owner’s manual is clear and well-designed.
 Instructions are simple to follow and customer support information is included as well.
 However, one complaint I have is that it barely mentions the filter to be used for customers with hard water.
-It doesn’t list the model number – just the web site name.
+It doesn’t list the model number – just the website name.

-The owner’s manual is well-made and very clear, with good content and simple to follow instructions.
+The owner’s manual is well-made and very clear, with good content and simple-to-follow instructions.
 Well-designed diagrams are included, too.
 It’s only a few pages in length, but that’s all you essentially need anyway.

 The owner’s manual also applies to the other models in the same humidifier family, as they’re basically all the same aside from their animal designs and very small cosmetic differences.

-However, while a demineralization filter I mentioned above is available, the manual doesn’t clarify the actual model number.
+However, while the demineralization filter I mentioned above is available, the manual doesn’t clarify the actual model number.
 It’s available on the Crane website but in my opinion that information should be made more clear.